It was like a speed demon when you first got it back from the store.

 The manual way is to uninstall them one by one.
 Just go to Control Panel | Uninstall a Program and select the programs you are not using and click on the Uninstall button.

-You would have notice the Powerful Uninstall option to the right.
+You would have noticed the Powerful Uninstall option to the right.
 This isn’t default.
 I use it to uninstall all my unwanted programs.

-A typical uninstallation tend to leave behind a lot of bread crumbs.
-The empty folders, the registry entries (more on that later) and other stuffs.
+A typical uninstallation tends to leave behind a lot of bread crumbs.
+The empty folders, the registry entries (more on that later) and other stuff.